nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Interfaces and Abstraction - Exercise/MilitaryElite/README.md

         Commando - holds a set of Missions.
 A mission holds a code name and a state (inProgress or Finished).
 A Mission can be finished through the method CompleteMission().

 	  Spy - holds the code number of the Spy (int).

+Extract interfaces for each class. (e.g. ISoldier, IPrivate, ILieutenantGeneral, etc.) The interfaces should hold their public properties and methods (e.g. ISoldier should hold id, first name, and last name).

+Each class should implement its respective interface.
+Validate the input where necessary (corps, mission state) - input should match exactly one of the required values, otherwise, it should be treated as invalid.
+In case of invalid corps, the entire line should be skipped, in case of an invalid mission state, only the mission should be skipped.